Jak and Daxter: The Precursor Legacy: Audio and localization

 Max Casella (left) and Dee Snider (right) respectively voiced Daxter and Gol.

-The soundtrack was composed by Josh Mancell and produced by Mark Mothersbaugh, while the voice-acting was recorded in the New York City-based Howard Schwartz Recording facility.
+The soundtrack was composed by Josh Mancell and produced by Mark Mothersbaugh, while the voice acting was recorded in the New York City-based Howard Schwartz Recording facility.
 The game was recorded in six languages, employing a total of 126 voice actors, including Max Casella as Daxter and Twisted Sister's lead vocalist Dee Snider as Gol.
-Jak's silence was driven by Rubin's belief that a silent protagonist maintained player immersion, avoiding the risk of alienating players with unwanted character traits, as seen in games like Gex.
-In hindsight, Evan Wells and programmer Greg Omi questioned the decision to keep Jak silent, with suggestions for dialogue to enhance character dynamics in potential sequels.
+Jak's silence was driven by Rubin's belief that a silent protagonist would keep players fully immersed with the character and avoid the risk of alienating players with unwanted character traits, citing Gex as his prime example.
+In hindsight, Wells and programmer Greg Omi questioned the decision to keep Jak silent, and suggested that giving Jak lines could have fueled banter between him and Daxter.